TonyNTAHE/printf/README.md

     The output is written to the standard output stream (stdout).
     The format used is a character string.
 It handles different conversion specifiers or placeholders.
 The conversion specifiers used in task 1 are: c, s, %.

-2. The functiion handles the d and i conversion specifiers.
+2. Tasks 2 deals with handling of some conversion specifiers: d and i.

-3. It also handle the custom conversion specifiers:
+3. Task 3 involves handling the custom conversion specifier, b.
-    b: the unsigned int argument is converted to binary.
+    b: unsigned int argument converted to binary.

-4. It handles the u, o, x, X conversion specifiers
+4. This task involves handling the u, o, x, X conversion specifiers.

 5. use a local buffer of 1024 chars in order to call write as little as possible.